Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/01_RStudio_ErinNishimura/230125_03_R_Plotting.md

 # To capture the data, use an assignment expression:
 VaxByState <- read.table("US_COVID_Vacc_by_StateTerr.csv", sep = ",", header = TRUE, row.names = "location")

-```

 :+1: Use help(read.table) to learn how you can also use read.csv or read.csv2 to upload comma separated content, also!
 There are many ways to do the same thing in R.

-⚠️ **BEST PRACTICES** Exploratory Data Analysis
+```

+# Importing Data - EDA (Exploratory Data Analysis)

+⚠️ **BEST PRACTICES** It is a wise idea to inspect your data once you have read it into R.

 ➡️ Look at what you have acquired and make sure everything looks good!